conda-forge/infrastructure/README.md

 > [!NOTE]
 > This is not a forum for end-user questions

-## Sync-secrets
+## Sync-secrets-gha

-The `sync-secrets` pulumi project syncs secrets from the conda-forge 1password vault to Github
+The `sync-secrets-gha` pulumi project syncs secrets from the conda-forge 1password vault to Github

 ### Running locally